AlexM745/Coding-quiz/README.md

 # Coding-quiz
+it is a work in proggress, Ill continue working on it.
 ## Description
-Bootcamp challenge to create a Coding quiz.
+Bootcamp challenge to create a coding quiz that asks questions about Javasript to help get prepared for job interviews.

 ## Web link